 Contact Companies House with your objection.
 You need to provide evidence to support your objection, for example invoices showing the company is still trading or owes a debt.

 You can send your objection by email.
 You’ll usually get a decision within 5 working days.

 You can also send your objection by post.

 You can call to delay the process by 2 weeks to allow your objection documents to reach Companies House.
 You will not be struck off in this time.

 If you have a disability

 Call Companies House if you have a disability that prevents you from emailing or posting your objection.
 You’ll have 1 month to arrange for someone to email or post supporting evidence for you.
-The company won’t be struck off in that time.
+The company will not be struck off in that time.

 What happens next

 Companies House will let you know if your objection is successful.
-They’ll set a time limit (usually 3 to 6 months) during which the company can’t be struck off.
+They’ll set a time limit (usually 3 to 6 months) during which the company cannot be struck off.